 - Remove from heat and allow to cool for about 30 minutes.

 - Transfer mixture into a clean quart jar.
-Cover the jar with a tightly-fitting plastic lid, or cover jar with plastic wrap first, then metal lid.
+Cover the jar with a tightly-fitting plastic lid, or cover jar with plastic wrap first, then a metal lid.

 - Store jar in a cool, dark place for 2 weeks.
 Be sure to label your jar with a “ready” date.